ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The payload of the message MUST be formatted as a CBOR map including the access token.

-Additionally, the Authorization Response MAY contain the following parameter, which, if included, MUST have the corresponding values:
+Additionally, the CoAP POST request MAY contain the following parameter, which, if included, MUST have the corresponding values:

 * 'sign_info' defined in {{sign-info}}, encoding the CBOR simple value Null to require information about the signature algorithm, signature algorithm parameters, signature key parameters and on the exact encoding of public keys used in the group.